canonical/snapcraft/docs/ros-deployment-with-snaps.rst

 Snapcraft relies on well known and well established ROS tools such as, in this example, ``catkin``.

 **Note:** Often, ROS developers rely on the *devel* space of their ``catkin`` workspace.
 As a result, it’s easy to forget the importance of complete install rules, i.e. rules for installing every component of the package necessary to run, or every component necessary to use a given library.
-The ``catkin`` packages you’re building must have install rules, or else ``snapcraft`` won’t know which components to place into the snap.
+The ``catkin`` packages you’re building must have install rules, or else :command:`snapcraft` won’t know which components to place into the snap.
 Make sure you install binaries, libraries, header files, launch files, etc.

 .. code:: yaml